It is not easy to shop for diamonds, especially if you particular about the quality of diamond you want for you or the person you love.

 The main appealing feature about a super ideal cut diamond is its light performance.
 There are three classifications of how a diamond reacts to light: fire, scintillation, and brilliance.
 Let’s look at each of them.

-Brilliance; is the spectrum of light that gets through the bottom of the pavilion and the facets that surround it.
+This is the spectrum of light that gets through the bottom of the pavilion and the facets that surround it.
 The refractive index is the main factor that affects a diamond’s brilliance, though there are other factors as well.

-Fire; this refers to how sparkly the diamond and its colors are.
+This refers to how sparkly the diamond and its colors are.
 You may come across some gimmicky diamond stones that claim to have the best fire like Leo First Light Diamond released in 2019.

 A form of diamond treatment called nano finishing was used to bring about the shiny rainbow effect.
 In this treatment, the diamond is painted with a clear prism of polish which reflects light to the surface of the diamond thus displaying the rainbow illusion.